intermine/internships/index.md

 ## Students

 We're excited that you're interested in GSoC with InterMine!
-Feel free to browse our [project ideas list](project-ideas/2018/).
+Feel free to browse our [project ideas list](project-ideas/2018/) and please review the [InterMine application guidelines](guidance/students-applying/).
 If you're interested in a project, please email _both_ mentors listed for the project.
 We'll be happy to discuss the projects in more detail.

 If you'd like to start contributing to InterMine, you're welcome to do this anytime, not just GSoC!
 Check out these locations: